 - Original research studies including qualitative, large-group quantitative (especially experimental and quasi-experimental designs), and single-case experimental studies.
 Appropriate effect sizes must be reported for the last two types of studies.
 Submissions of all types of research should report rigorous methods consistent with best research practices.
 Authors should consult the most recent guidelines from the American Psychological Association’s (APA) recommendations for reporting research for quantitative, qualitative, and mixed methods studies; see Journal Article Reporting Standards.

 - Research reviews including analyses and integrations of research in one or more areas.
 Systematic reviews may employ methods often described as integrative reviews, meta-analyses, best-evidence syntheses, and similar approaches.
-Review’s methods must be comprehensive, integrative, and critical.
-Authors of literature reviews: Please consult the APA’s Meta-analysis Reporting Standards described in an appendix of the Publication Manual.
-Although not all of these review guidelines may apply to a specific study, it is important to report basic practices (e.g., search, selection, coding, analysis, etc.).
+A review’s methods must be comprehensive, integrative, and critical.
+Authors of literature reviews: Please consult the Cochrane Library’s guidance about conducting and reporting literature reviews.
+Although not all of the guidelines for reviews may apply to a specific study, it is important to report basic practices (e.g., search, selection, coding, analysis, etc.).
 Research reviews may include methodological reviews including systematic examinations of the methodological strengths and weaknesses of a specific body of literature.
 Any research review submitted to Exceptional Children should explain how the authors will make coding procedures, analytic procedures (e.g., SAS, R, or similar code), and actual data available on a permanent, open source repository.

 - Data-based Position Papers and Policy Analyses: Manuscripts that address important contemporary topics such as a practical, policy, research methods, or theoretical matters.
 Papers addressing positions and policies must be primarily based on data, not solely opinion.
 Policy analyses of issues affecting exceptional individuals should employ rigorous methods, similar to papers and literature reviews.